docker/docs/engine/getstarted-voting-app/index.md

 run this example using Docker for Mac, Docker for Windows or Docker for Linux.

-Once you have Docker installed, you can run `docker hello-world` or other commands described in the Get Started with Docker tutorial to [verify your installation](/engine/getstarted/step_one.md#step-3-verify-your-installation).
+Once you have Docker installed, you can run `docker run hello-world` or other commands described in the Get Started with Docker tutorial to [verify your installation](/engine/getstarted/step_one.md#step-3-verify-your-installation).
 If you are totally new to Docker, you might continue through